dmr-analysis/dmr_analysis/docs/source/index.md

 Having trouble with package?
-Contact us @ junbai.wang@medisin.uio.no and we will be glad to help you.
+Contact us @ junbai.wang@medisin.uio.no, and we will be glad to help you.
 You can go to look inside the code here: [https://github.com/dmr-analysis/dmr_analysis](https://github.com/dmr-analysis/dmr_analysis)